 Project of 50 Lire “Anvil” Coin 1954

-On the obverse, as for the essay of 1950 and 1953 but larger, the woman’s head with the crown of oak leaves.
+On the obverse, as for the pattern coin of 1950 and 1953 but larger, the woman’s head with the crown of oak leaves.
 Around the head the inscription REPVBBLICA ITALIANA the outer pearl circle has disappeared, below the signature “Romagnoli“.

 On the reverse side, the perlined edge is no longer there, and instead of Vulcan there is a picture of the anvil and the hammer on a stone.
 On the right the year of mintage, under the symbol of the Mint of Rome and the face value is on the right and left of the stone.